o1-labs/coda-workshop/slides.md

 * Buy SNARKs from the Snarketplace
 * <!-- .element: class="fragment" data-fragment-index="1" --> Add new txns to cover prices of Snarketplace SNARKs and profit <!-- .element: class="fragment" data-fragment-index="1" -->
+* <!-- .element: class="fragment" data-fragment-index="2" --> Create the new succinct blockchain SNARK <!-- .element: class="fragment" data-fragment-index="2" -->
-* <!-- .element: class="fragment" data-fragment-index="2" --> Gossip block around the network <!-- .element: class="fragment" data-fragment-index="2" -->
+* <!-- .element: class="fragment" data-fragment-index="3" --> Gossip it and some metadata around the network <!-- .element: class="fragment" data-fragment-index="3" -->

 Note: Found in snarkpool that snark workers have gossipped